buildkite/migration/docs/CircleCI.md

 #### Machine (Execution Environment)

 - `machine`: Specifies that the `job` will run on a machine execution environment.
-The `resource_class` parameter will be utilised to specify [agent targeting](https://buildkite.com/docs/pipelines/defining-steps#targeting-specific-agents) for the generated [command step](https://buildkite.com/docs/pipelines/command-step), in addition to setting the additional tags of ``executor_type: machine` and `executor_image: self-hosted`.
+This translates to [agent targeting](https://buildkite.com/docs/pipelines/defining-steps#targeting-specific-agents) for the generated [command step](https://buildkite.com/docs/pipelines/command-step) through the tags of `executor_type: machine` and `executor_image: self-hosted`.
 - `resource_class`: The specification of compute that the executor will require in running a job.
 This is used to specify the `resource_class` [agent targeting](https://buildkite.com/docs/pipelines/defining-steps#targeting-specific-agents) tag for the corresponding [command step](https://buildkite.com/docs/pipelines/command-step).

 #### macOS (Execution Environment)